Cameyo allows you to execute scripts on your backend servers, at different moments of a session's lifetime.

 - C:\Users\RemoteUser1\Cameyo\StartupAfterSync.vbs: executes after program has started, right before it is shown to user.
 Holds session start until script ends.

-In addition to the above, you can also define scripts within dynamic environment variables, following this syntax:
+In addition to the above, you can define scripts using Cameyo's Power Tags, using this syntax:

 In your inline script commands, use ^| to specify new line.